clarkbains/Cookie-Bot/README.md

 # Cookie Bot
 Simple discord bot to bake cookies.
 In reality it is more of just a fun little database project.
 Requires a config file to work.

-COnfig file should be like the following.
+Config file should be like the following.
 ```
 {
     "discordToken":"",